The SpaceX IPO: Is It a Space or an AI Company? (Part 3: A Close Reading)

 Disclosure Choices

 The S-1 quantifies certain operational metrics but leaves a striking number of peer-standard disclosures absent.
-This is not unusual behavior, but investors should price the omissions in.
-For a company controlled by an operator with a long history of selective disclosure, the absences are worth examining individually because each one says something about which numbers SpaceX preferred not to make public.
+For a company controlled by an operator with a long history of selective disclosure, the absences are worth examining individually and pricing in, because each one says something about which numbers SpaceX preferred not to make public.
 The most material gaps are cataloged below.
 Where possible, we note what is missing, what comparable peers disclose, and the likely direction of impact if SpaceX disclosed the same thing.

 The disclosure gaps roughly fall into two clusters: AI-segment commercial commitments (Items 1-3) and traditional satcom unit economics (the rest).
 Investors looking to test the AI growth thesis will find the first cluster more material.